 If your goal is starting with as many Delta SkyMiles as you can, the Delta SkyMiles Reserve American Express Card offers the better welcome bonus overall.
-Not only do you earn 80,000 bonus miles when you spend $5,000 within three months of account opening, but you also earn 20,000 Medallion Qualification Miles (MQMs) toward elite status with Delta.
+Not only do you earn 50,000 bonus miles and 10,000 Medallion® Qualification Miles (MQMs) after you spend $3,000 in purchases on your new Card in your first 3 months, but you also earn 20,000 Medallion Qualification Miles (MQMs) toward elite status with Delta.

 Rewards rate winner: Delta SkyMiles Gold

 The Delta SkyMiles Gold American Express Card stands out in terms of its earning rate since this card gives you 2x miles in everyday spending categories like restaurants and U.S. supermarkets.
 This earning rate will make it much easier to rack up miles as you use your card on everyday purchases.

 In contrast, the Delta SkyMiles® Reserve American Express Card doesn’t have any bonus categories outside of spending with the airline.